Book Review: Twelve Rules For Life

 ETA: Yes, Peterson doesn’t serve the answers to the questions about meaning on a platter, like a cult leader might do.
 He believes it’s an individual matter, and offers some pointers for the search for a personal meaning, and assurance that the search is not in vain.
 I suppose that’s the best one can realistically do, and I hope the message doesn’t get lost too quickly.

-(I just had to think of the scene where Brian tells the adoring crowd, “You’re all individuals!
+(I just had to think of the scene in “The Life Of Brian” where Brian tells the adoring crowd, “You’re all individuals!
 You’re all different!” and they all cheer in unison “We’re all different!”, and one guy shouts “I’m not!”)

 You’re confusing claims with facts.
 The Communist can say that Communism is metaphorically true and helps society and et cetera, but the Communist is wrong about this (and at this point showing a reckless disregard for the truth).
 By their fruits, Scott, by their fruits!
 Peterson doesn’t just say these metaphorical truths are helpful, he argues for it and points to various evidences.
 Look at what happens when people believe the slogans of the party, does that feel like flourishing to you?